gzukel/litecoin-automation/Readme.md

 This setup uses a templated statefulset file that gets template replaced when it is run in the pipeline by matching environment variables to the `-=ENV_VARNAME=-` syntax and do a 1 for 1 variable replace.

+There are a few more things you would want to do before making this production worthy.

 #### Disclaimer

 The Libraries used in this automation we're pre-made libraries written by STUDENTS of Grant Zukel @ iDevOps.io as re-useable pipeline libraries.

+Everything else was written by Grant from scratch besides the use of the K8S documentation on stateful sets just to get the template baseline which was then variablized to fit the template pattern `-=env_var_name=-` which will be matched to environment variables and template replaced.

 ## Steps to setup Github Action Pipeline: